Grisignano di Zocco

 Grisignano di Zocco is a town in the province of Vicenza, Veneto, Italy.
 It is south of E70.

 It is an important traffic node because of the local highway junction, that allows businesses within a 10 mi radius access to the Autostrada A4, the main highway in Northern Italy crossing it west to east.

 It is also famous for the "Fiera del Soco", a centuries-old fair.

+Sports

+The Motorsports team Prema Racing is based out of Grisignano di Zocco.